itspriyambhattacharya/cpp_loop_arrays_questions_to_practice/README.md

 12. **Remove the Last Element of an Array**
     Write a `for` loop to remove the last element from the array `[6, 8, 2, 1]`.

-Each problem is accompanied by example code and explanations, ensuring students can follow along and understand the thought process behind each solution.
+Each problem is accompanied by example code and explanations, ensuring everyone can follow along and understand the thought process behind each solution.

 ## How to Use